 July 12 marks exactly two years since the first images from the James Webb Space Telescope were released.
-During this time, JWST has discovered the most distant galaxies, revealed surprises of the early Universe, explored the atmospheres of distant planets, and created many spectacular images of space.
+During this time, JWST has discovered the most distant galaxies, solved some of the mysteries of the early Universe, explored the atmospheres of distant planets, and taken many spectacular images of the space.

 “Since President Joe Biden and Vice President Kamala Harris unveiled the first image from James Webb two years ago, this telescope has continued to unlock the mysteries of the Universe.
 With stunning images from across the cosmos, the telescope’s capabilities are shedding new light on our understanding of the cosmic environment and inspiring future generations of scientists and explorers,” said NASA Administrator Bill Nelson.